flipt-io/flipt/README.md

     </h4>
 </div>

-Flipt is an open source feature flag application that allows you to run experiments across services in **your** environment.
+Flipt is an on-prem flag application that allows you to run experiments across services in **your** environment.

-This means that you can deploy Flipt within your existing infrastructure and not have to worry about your information being sent to a third party or the latency required to communicate across the internet.
+Flipt can be deployed within your existing infrastructure so that you don't have to worry about your information being sent to a third party or the latency required to communicate across the internet.

 ## Features